synonymdev/slashtags/packages/drive/README.md

 #### `await drive.ready()`

-Wait for the core to fully open.
+Wait for the drive to fully open.

 After this has called, the `this.discoveryKey` and other properties have been set.